rakutenanalytics/ios-rakutenanalytics/README.md

     // Obj-C:
     RSDKAnalyticsManager.sharedInstance.shouldUseStagingEnvironment = YES;

-@note The RAT staging server requires an ATS exception at the moment.
+@note Currently, the RAT staging server requires an ATS exception.
 See [RATQ-329](https://jira.rakuten-it.com/jira/browse/RATQ-329) for more information and tracking progress.

 #### Last known location tracking (opt-in)
-If your application uses location tracking, you can optionally let our SDK send that piece of information automatically to RAT by setting RSDKAnalyticsManager::shouldTrackLastKnownLocation to `YES`:
+If your app uses location tracking, you can have the SDK automatically send location information by setting RSDKAnalyticsManager::shouldTrackLastKnownLocation to `YES`.
+This setting is optional.

     // Swift:
     RSDKAnalyticsManager.shared().shouldTrackLastKnownLocation = true